2-descent for Bloch--Kato Selmer groups and rational points on hyperelliptic curves I: -descent for Selmer schemes: local aspects at

 We now turn to the problem of describing the structure of $E_2 (b)$.
 By definition this is a direct sum of $\Z _2 $ and $IE_2 (b)$.
 Hence the problem is to describe the structure of $I\Z _2 [\! [\Pi _2 ]\! ]/I^3 $ as an extension of $T_2 J$ by $T_2 J^{\otimes 2}$.
 This is closely related to the class of the Ceresa cycle of $(X,b)$ in Galois cohomology, by work of Hain and Matsumoto \cite{HM}.
 The relation \textit{integrally} (rather than over $\Q _2 $) has some additional subtleties which were recently studied by Bisogno, Li, Litt and Srinivasan \cite{BLLS}.
-As we are working with hyperelliptic curves, the extension class is $2$-torsion, and we reduce to showing that this $2$-torsion element is in fact zero.

-\begin{lemma} Suppose $b\in X(K)$ is a Weierstrass point.
-Then $I\Z _2 [\! [\Pi _2 ]\! ]/I^3 $ splits. \end{lemma} \begin{proof} The extension class is $2$-torsion, as it is equal to the class obtained by pulling back under the hyperelliptic involution.
-We have a short exact sequence
+They show that, if $\infty $ denotes a rational Weierstrass point, then the class of $I\Z _2 [\! [\Pi _2 (\infty ) ]\! ]/I^3 $ is $2$-torsion.